BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

   ```

 In addition, the function `stopWork()` has been added, which makes it possible to terminate the Web Worker prematurely with the script *work.js*.
 An early termination can be achieved with the `terminate()` method via the main document.
 If the Web Worker is to be terminated within the Worker itself, the `self.close()` method can be used.
 To be able to use the worker again it was set to `undefined` after termination.
 There is also a second script *work2.js* that can be executed at any time, even if the other worker with the script *work.js* is already running.
-This worker demonstrates how to send a message to the worker with `postMessage()` and to listen to this message in the worker with the script *work2.js*:
+This worker demonstrates how to send a message to the worker with `postMessage()` and to listen to this message in the worker with the script *work2.js*.
+The specification of `self` is a reference to the global web worker object itself:

 work2.js:
   ```